Avalanche's Nazem Kadri suspended 8 games for hit to head - WTMJ

-NEW YORK (AP) — Colorado Avalanche forward Nazem Kadri was suspended for eight games by the NHL on Friday night for his head shot on St. Louis Blues defenseman Justin Faulk in Game 2 of a first-round playoff series.

-The NHL announced the punishment during Colorado’s game at St. Louis.
-The top-seeded Avalanche took a 2-0 series lead into the game.
+The NHL announced the punishment during Colorado’s 5-1 victory in Game 3 in St. Louis that gave the top-seeded Avalanche a 3-0 series lead.

-This marked the sixth career suspension for Kadri, who was acquired by Colorado in a deal with Toronto on July 1, 2019.

-Kadri latest suspension stemmed from clipping Faulk in the head with his right elbow midway through the third period in Game 3 on Wednesday.
-Faulk left the contest, and Kadri was thrown out with a match penalty.
-Blues captain Ryan O’Reilly called it a dangerous hit that was “completely uncalled for.”

 Two years ago, Kadri was suspended for the rest of the Maple Leafs’ playoff series against Boston for cross-checking, a punishment that ended up being five games.